-- our ability to raise funds in the future to support operations; - our failure to realize synergies and other financial benefits from mergers and acquisitions within expected time frames, including increases in expected costs or difficulties related to integration of merger and acquisition partners; - our inability to identify and successfully negotiate and complete additional combinations with potential merger or acquisition partners or to successfully integrate such businesses; - our history of operating losses; - our limited operating history in a new and unproven market; - increasing competition in the market for online professional networks; - our ability to comply with increasing governmental regulation and other legal obligations related to privacy; - our ability to adapt to changing technologies and social trends and preferences; - our ability to attract and retain a sales and marketing team, management and other key personnel and the ability of that team to execute on the Company's business strategies and plans; - our ability to obtain and maintain intellectual property protection; - any future litigation regarding our business, including intellectual property claims; - general and economic business conditions; and - legal and regulatory developments.
+- our ability to raise funds in the future to support operations; - our failure to realize synergies and other financial benefits from mergers and acquisitions within expected time frames, including increases in expected costs or difficulties related to integration of merger and acquisition partners; - our ability to identify and successfully negotiate and complete additional combinations with potential merger or acquisition partners or to successfully integrate such businesses; - our history of operating losses; - our limited operating history in a new and unproven market; - increasing competition in the market for online professional networks; - our ability to comply with increasing governmental regulation and other legal obligations related to privacy; - our ability to adapt to changing technologies and social trends and preferences; - our ability to attract and retain a sales and marketing team, management and other key personnel and the ability of that team to execute on the Company's business strategies and plans; - our ability to obtain and maintain intellectual property protection; - any future litigation regarding our business, including intellectual property claims; - our ability to achieve and maintain compliance with continued listing requirements of the Nasdaq Stock Market; - general and economic business conditions; and - legal and regulatory developments.

 The foregoing list of important factors may not include all such factors.
 You should consult other disclosures made by the Company (such as in our other filings with the Securities and Exchange Commission ("SEC") or in company press releases) for additional factors, risks and uncertainties that may cause actual results to differ materially from those projected by the Company.
-Please refer to Part I, Item 1A, "Risk Factors" of our Annual Report for the fiscal year ended December 31, 2023 filed with the Securities and Exchange Commission on March 29, 2024 (the "2023 Annual Report") for additional information regarding factors that could affect our results of operations, financial condition and cash flow.
+Please refer to Part I, Item 1A, "Risk Factors" of our Annual Report for the fiscal year ended December 31, 2023 filed with the Securities and Exchange Commission on March 29, 2024 (the "2023 Annual Report") and Part II, Item 1A, "Risk Factors" of this Quarterly Report for additional information regarding factors that could affect our results of operations, financial condition and cash flow.
 You should consider these factors, risks and uncertainties when evaluating any forward-looking statements and you should not place undue reliance on any forward-looking statement.
 Forward-looking statements represent our views as of the date of this Quarterly Report, and we undertake no obligation to update any forward-looking statement to reflect the impact of circumstances or events that arise after the date of this Quarterly Report.